the-full-stack/fsdl-text-recognizer-2021-labs/lab2/readme.md

 We left off in Lab 1 having trained an MLP model on the MNIST digits dataset.

-We can train a CNN for the same purpose:
+We can now train a CNN for the same purpose:

 ```sh
 python3 training/run_experiment.py --model_class=CNN --data_class=MNIST --max_epochs=5 --gpus=1